marenz2569/hausbus/README.md

-tick | code will be executed every 1ms | a, b, c code | add your own functions to the c file loop | add your own code to the loop otherwise the controller will be put to idle sleep mode
+tick | code will be executed every 1ms | a, b, c code | add your own functions to the c file loop | add your own code to the loop otherwise the controller will be put to idle sleep mode init | add your own code to the init

 ## Debugging